ohjinhwang/SVMtextureClassifier/README.md

 2) Marrow segmentation using a 3D GrowCut algorithm
 3) Feature extraction
 4) Data preparation for SVM
-5) Two-class SVM with separate data set
+5) Two-class SVM using libsvm